Microneedling: a powerful, under-researched hair loss therapy

 Long story short: until these anecdotes stand the test of a clinical trial, we must make our recommendations based on the evidence already available… and that means recommending a 1.5mm to 2.5mm needle length.

-The bottom line: for now, stick with a 1.5mm to 2.5mm needle length
+The bottom line: for now, stick with 0.6-0.8mm needle lengths for automated pens, and 1.0-1.5mm needle lengths for rollers

-This needle length is what worked in clinical trials, and it seems to also be working well for the people inside of our membership site.
+These needle lengths are what worked in clinical trials, and they seem to be working well for the people inside of our membership site.

 Questions?
 Comments?
 Please reach out in the comments section.